mkantzer/mkantLogRhythm/README.md

 		| ------------- | ------------- | ------------- | ------------- |
 		| ALL traffic | ALL | ALL | ::/0 |

 * Create New IAM role
-Specifications:
 	* Name: Ansible
 	* Service Role: EC2
 	* Permissions: Poweruser

 * Create New IAM User
-Specifications:
 	* Name:  Ansible
 	* Access Type: Programatic
 	* Permissions: Poweruser (from existing policies)